 Some perennials and bulbs have specific needs when it comes to the acidity, or pH level, of the soil.
-Soil acidity is measured on a scale of I to 14.
+Soil acidity is measured on a scale of I to I4.
 Everything below 7 is considered acidic and everything above is considered alkaline.
 Most garden plants thrive at a pH level between 6 and 7.5.
-This range is optimal for most plants because it indicates the phosphorus in the soil is soluble-meaning that it dissolves in water-and can be taken up by plant
+This range is optimal for most plants because it indicates the phosphorus in the soil is soluble-meaning that it dissolves in water-and can be taken up by plant flowers is simple when you start with

-Dig a hole or bed to proper depth for the type of plant being planted and loosen the soil at the bottom of the hole or bed.
+I. Dig a hole or bed to proper depth for the type of plant being planted and loosen the soil at the bottom of the hole or bed.

 2. Place plant roots or bulbs (generally pointed tips up) at the bottom of hole.
-Be sure there are no pockets to hold water.
+Be sure there are no pockets to hold roots.